 The theatre is an attractive outdoor venue, complete with a licensed beverage and snack bar.
 Theatre seats are plastic outdoor patio chairs with cushions available by donation (and we recommend you get a cushion).

 Below are suggestions on how to make the most out of your outdoor Stanley Park theatre experience.

 TIP #1: Arrive early to get parking within reasonable walking distance of the venue.
 If arriving early, then go for a stroll and explore the beautiful park.

 TIP #2: Take a warm sweater or two, and/or a blanket.
-It gets cool most evenings by the end of the show.
+It gets cool most evenings by the end of the show (and especially in August).

 TIP #3: Cushions for seats are available by donation and are highly recommended.
 They are worth the extra few dollars and the money goes to a good cause.

 TIP #4: Tickets are non-refundable.
-If you think there’s a chance of rain, either take a raincoat or pay the extra $5 at the time of booking for rain insurance (which allows you to reschedule for another evening if done before 8 pm on the night of your show).
+If you think there’s a chance of rain, either take a raincoat or pay the extra $5 at the time of booking for exchange insurance which allows you to reschedule for another evening if done before 8 pm on the night of your show.